| | | |

 Getting to Amsterdam North

-The borough is only a short free ferry away on the opposite side of the River IJ, directly behind Amsterdam Central Station.
-Five ferries, with three directly behind the station, transport commuters to different parts of the borough 24 hours a day.
+The borough is only a short free ferry ride away on the opposite side of the River IJ, directly behind Amsterdam Central Station.
+Five ferries, three of them leaving from behind the station, transport commuters to different parts of the borough 24 hours a day.
 Trip times range from three to 15 minutes.

 Only a small bit of Amsterdam’s Central Station is visible in this photo.
 What you can see, though, is one of several bike parking lots along the bank of the IJ, along with some of the free ferries.
 These cross straight across to the Buiksloterweg station in Amsterdam North.

-Bikes are allowed on the ferry, so rent one near Central Station and take it with you: a one-day MacBike rental, or a five-day rental with Amsterbike.
+Bikes are allowed on the ferry, so rent one near Central Station for the day and take it with you.

 Also, bicycling off the main streets and along the canals is generally less hectic.
 Go in the same direction as the car traffic.